LouisIsbister/set-theory-venn-diagram/README.md

 Furthermore, using the same letter in either upper or lowercase form at different points in an expression will result in them pointing to the same set.
 For example: `... a ....
 A ....
 A`, each of these sets are equal `(a == A == A)`.
 # The universal set:
-A set that contains all data in the domain (in this case the domain is all the pixels in the graphical view).
+A set that contains all data in the domain (in this case the domain is all the pixels in the graphical view) It is denoted by the capital letter "U".

 # Operators: